 Where our staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL.
 The DSL has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.

 The curriculum is used to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.
 Staff should be alert to changes in children’s behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL (or deputy) making a Prevent referral using the form: (XXXXX Local form, add hyperlink)
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL (or deputy) making a Prevent referral using the form: South Yorkshire Police Prevent team by emailing preventsouth@ctpne.police.uk or referring the child to the Sheffield Safeguarding Hub.

 We are committed to ensuring that our children are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 Teaching the academy’s core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.